American Studies

 • History and Literature 90ge Screen Cultures from Cinema to TikTok. von Stackelberg F

 • History and Literature 90gj Contesting Citizenship in the United States.
-Teeters Knolle.
+Knolle.
 (B) F

 • History and Literature 90gk Performing Latinidad: Race, Sex, and Excess in Contemporary U.S. Culture.
 Sanchez Cruz.
 (B) F

-• History and Literature 90cm Asian American Cultural Studies.
-Huang.
+• History and Literature 90gp Race and Ethnicity in Twentieth-Century American Thought.
+Bloom.
 (B) F

 • History and Literature 90fz The South: Histories of a U.S. Region.
 Kirby.
 (B) F